conduktor/conduktor-coding-challenge/frontend-developers/README.md

   - eg1: if I create a resource on tab A, I should see it on tab B
   - eg2: if I logout on tab A, it should logout on tab B

-## Contract sample
+## The OpenAPI specification to use for this challenge

-Here is a simple view of the [OpenAPI](openapi.yaml) you have to work with:
+Here is an overview of the [OpenAPI](openapi.yaml) you have to work with:

-- `GET /clusters`: list the clusters
+- `GET|POST /clusters`: list and create clusters
-- `POST /clusters`: create a cluster
-- `GET /clusters/:clusterId/topics`: list the topics of the cluster
+- `GET|POST /clusters/:clusterId/topics`: list and create topics
-- `POST /clusters/:clusterId/topics`: create a topic in this cluster
-- `GET /clusters/:clusterId/topics/:topic/data`: you should generate random data here (to simulate a backend)
+- `GET /clusters/:clusterId/topics/:topic/data`: get _real-time_ data from a topic
-  - SSE, these are real-time data!
+  - The contract uses SSE, because these are real-time data emit by Apache Kafka

-We don't provide any backend server, you will have to mock the OpenAPI.
+We don't provide you any backend server, you can mock using the OpenAPI specification.

-## Auth0 Authentication
+## Login using Auth0

+To easily integrate auth0, [checkout their documentation and example](https://auth0.com/docs/quickstart/spa/react/01-login).

 You can create your own Auth0 sandbox or use this one for the coding challenge: